Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 (Finally) The Actual One Week Itinerary for Spain

 Beforehand, I just want to let you know you can do this itinerary in the order I have it or in the exact reverse.
 Just look up flights and see which direction is cheaper.
+And if you have any questions, I’m pretty good at responding to my comment section down at the very bottom of this page.
 Ready?!

 Barcelona